 Another potential market failure that NFP hospitals may help solve is related to information problems in health care markets.
 The NFP organizational form may reduce these information problems relative to FP firms.
 If NFP hospitals face other organizational disadvantages, such as lack of access to equity capital markets, then the tax exemptions may increase economic efficiency by encouraging the NFP form despite its other disadvantages.
-Hansmann (1981) argues that offsetting the nonprofit's capital constraint is a more appealing argument for the tax exemption than administrative reasons or encouraging the provision of community benefits.
-However, using a general equilibrium model, Goodspeed and Kenyon
+Hansmann (1981) argues that offsetting the not-for-profit's capital constraint is a more appealing argument for the tax exemption than administrative reasons or encouraging the provision of community benefits.
+However, using a general equilibrium model, Goodspeed and Kenyon (1993) conclude that the tax exemption is a second-best method to counter the capital constraint.